PrivacyEngineering/hawk-sockshop/README.md

 This is an example of the Hawk core functionalities using the [WeaveWorks SockShop](https://github.com/microservices-demo/microservices-demo).

-_We provide a [Helm](#Helm-install) chart as a default deployment example._
+_We provide a [Helm](#helm-deployment-on-a-minikube-host) installation instruction as a default deployment example._

 _Additionally we provide with legacy installation examples for [terraform](DEPLOYMENT.md#terraform-install) and [kubernetes](DEPLOYMENT.md#kubernetes-install) that you can adapt to your liking._

 ## Helm deployment on a minikube host

+### Requirements
+- minikube
+- helm
+- istioctl

+### Getting started

 1. Install minikube
 2. Enable the minikube ingress addon:

     ```minikube addons enable ingress```

 3. Follow the helm deployment instructions of the [Hawk](./hawk/README.md#deployment-through-helm) repository.
+(On GitHub click [here](https://github.com/PrivacyEngineering/hawk/#deployment-through-helm))
 4. Follow the deployment instructions of the [envoy integrations](./hawk-envoy-plugin/README.md#deployment-through-helm) repository.
+(On GitHub click [here](https://github.com/PrivacyEngineering/hawk-envoy-plugin#deployment-through-helm))
 5. Install the Sock Shop microservice demo:

     ```kubectl apply -f ./02.sock-shop```